 My grandmother came from England as a young girl, she married my grandfather and together they had 13 children.
-It was grandma's job to find meals that were inexpensive, used items from the farm, and fed/sustained 15 mouths on a daily basis.
+It was grandma's job to find meals that were inexpensive, to use items from the farm, and feed/sustain 15 mouths on a daily basis.
 She also had to keep the house up, can fruits and vegetables, watch over 13 youngsters (let alone endure each pregnancy and delivery of all 13), and deal with the drama of the day.
 Grandma was a hero if you ask me!
-Below is the recipe for her simple but deliscious Potatoes and Dumplings.
-If you are a potato soup fan this recipe will fit well with those tastes.
+Below is the recipe for her simple but delicious Potatoes and Dumplings.
+If you are a potato soup fan this recipe will fit well for your taste buds.
 I hope you enjoy it as much as my family does.

 This recipe makes about 6-8 cups of soup: